America's Backyard: Latin America as America's backyard

-Since the establishment of the United States, international relations have been politically important in securing the nation’s developed democracy and influential power.
+Since the establishment of the United States, international relations have been politically important in securing the nation's developed democracy and influential power.
 With Latin America in closest proximity to the US, the neighboring continent has been labeled as “America’s Backyard.”
 In attempts to further economic development, the US government has exercised many strategies towards Latin America, especially over the past half century, including the Alliance for Progress.

 The examination and analysis of relations between Latin America and the US over the course of history has increased in recent years.
 The declassification of official documents concerning Latin America by the Clinton administration allowed for more public information on the matter.
-In result, the public has been increasingly exposed to a much larger array of perspective and information on America’s backyard and the United States’ role in Latin America.
+In result, the public has been increasingly exposed to a much larger array of perspective and information on America's backyard and the United States’ role in Latin America.

 Recent popular publications offer a more detailed insight into the development of relations between the United States and Latin America.
 The course of history leads to the overall inquiry of whether the US should be perceived as a good neighbor or a big bad wolf.
-Most popularized is Grace Livingstone’s America’s Backyard: The United States and Latin America from the Monroe Doctrine to the War on Terror, which accounts the US strategy towards Latin America over the past half century, specifically revealing its intrinsic weaknesses and the profound ignorance and prejudice of US policymakers.
+Most popularized is Grace Livingstone's America’s Backyard: The United States and Latin America from the Monroe Doctrine to the War on Terror, which accounts the US strategy towards Latin America over the past half century, specifically revealing its intrinsic weaknesses and the profound ignorance and prejudice of US policymakers.
 Though Livingstone admits to a negative bias—one that focuses on the negative aspects of US policy towards Latin America at the expense of the positive efforts, such as the Alliance for Progress—she claims that the history needs to be exposed.

 Though Latin America is not the poorest area in the world, it is the most unequal; historically a small elite has controlled most of the wealth.
 The US has traditionally dealt with that elite, however repressive or reactionary it has been, because they controlled the government and market economy.
 The masses of poor often were illiterate, non-Spanish speaking, and living on a subsistence economy.
-These later facts help explain the Latin America’s uneven development.
+These later facts help explain the Latin America's uneven development.
 Livingstone expresses that even though in the US and Europe revolutionary upheaval or war has at times been the necessary precursor to change, the US government has acted as a counterweight to reform, regarding upheaval, mass protest (and of course revolution) as a threat to stability and therefore its own interests.

 However the US' traditional role as the sole hegemonic power of the Americas has been challenged / limited by Cuba during the Cold War (Cuban Missile Crisis, Fidel Castro); as well as the more recent Venezuela crisis.

+A 2025 tweet from Pete Hegseth announcing Operation Southern Spear stated "The Western Hemisphere is America’s neighborhood – and we will protect it."